verus-lang/verusfmt/README.md

 ## WARNING

-Verusfmt is highly experimental code.
-Make backups of your files before trying Verusfmt on them.
+`verusfmt` is highly experimental code.
+Make backups of your files before trying `verusfmt` on them.

 ## Goals